wmde/wikiba.se/source/extend.md

 * [Q](https://www.wikidata.org/wiki/Template:Q): creates a direct link to an item
 * [Property](https://www.wikidata.org/wiki/Template:Property): displays a localized label for a property

-To view the templates installed on your instance, navigate to `<your instance URL>/wiki/Special:AllPages?from=&to=&namespace=10`
+To view the templates installed on your instance, navigate to `<your Wikibase URL>/wiki/Special:AllPages?from=&to=&namespace=10`

 You can also check out this helpful third-party overview of templates: [ryadel.com](https://www.ryadel.com/en/how-to-add-wikipedia-mbox-templates-to-your-own-mediawiki/)